Carner and Gregor: Island Song

 Telling the story of five contemporary New Yorkers as they pursue their passions, resist distraction, and live out a "twisted love affair" with the city," Island Song captures every urbanite's triumphs, disappointments, and ever-tested perspective."

-The musical had workshops at Princeton University and Western Carolina University in 2012 and Seattle's Balagan Theater and the Indiana Festival of Theater in 2013.
+The musical had workshops at Princeton University and Western Carolina University in 2012, and Seattle's Balagan Theater and the Indiana Festival of Theater in 2013.
 It had a workshop production at the Bloomington Playwrights Project in January and February 2014.
 Island Song has had concert presentations at (le) Poisson Rouge in New York, Crawfish in Tokyo, the St. James Studio in London, and the Comedie Nation in Paris.

 Island Song premiered at the Adirondack Theatre Festival in 2016 and went onto a production by Rose Bruford actor-muso students at the Stratford Circus Theatre in March 2017, directed by Iain Reekie.
 The Canadian premiere took place July 2018 in North Bay, Ontario, Canada.
 Subsequent licensed productions have taken place in New York City, London, Singapore, Bologna, Tokyo, and around the US.

 In 2017 Carner & Gregor released a studio cast album of Island Song featuring Jeremy Jordan, Lilli Cooper, Kimiko Glenn, Jackie Burns, and Troy Iwata.

 Island Song was part of the Uproar Theatrics catalogue when the company launched in 2021.
 In February of 2025 it was announced the musical would be available to license through Broadway Licensing.

-Techies!

-Their musical Techies!, which follows a feud between the technical theater students and actors in a high school theater department, is licensed around the world.
-It is designed with uniquely flexible production/casting elements to appeal to the high school, college and regional theater market.
-An album of Techies featuring well-known Broadway names alongside current high school and college performers is scheduled for release in the fall of 2022.
+Techies

+Set in the theater department of Westside High School, Techies follows the life of Joan, a student stage manager, who's caught in the middle of a war between the department's actors and techies.
+While they fight for a place on their school's hierarchy ladder (even if it's the lowest rung), Joan fights to make everyone work together, and maybe even win the heart of her set-builder crush while doing so.

+Techies had its first workshop production in February 2019 at the Rockford University in Illinois.
+The Rockford students also performed a concert at The Duplex in New York City, with the lead performers being Janelle Good (Joan), Elizabeth Dutch (Vanessa), Cecelia Boynton (Night Train), Jordan Bruster (Ash), and Austin Rubinoski (Oliver).

+The show has gone to have several subsequent workshops and concert appearances, including at the International Thespian Festival in 2019 and at Slippery Rock University in 2021.

+Techies was set to make its official world premiere at the Edinburgh Festival Fringe in Scotland.
+The show was scheduled to run from August 7 to 30, 2026 at the Alba Theatre at Hill Street Theatre.

 Other work

-Their musical Second Line, set in post-Katrina New Orleans, is in development, and received readings and workshops at Pace University, the Bloomington Playwrights Project and the Oregon Shakespeare Festival among others.
-More development is planned in New Orleans in 2023.
+Their musical Second Line, set in post-Katrina New Orleans, is in development, and received readings and workshops at Pace University, the Bloomington Playwrights Project and the Oregon Shakespeare Festival.
+More development was planned in New Orleans in 2023.

 Their TYA short musical Love Splat regularly tours the country with TheatreWorks USA.